- How will it help me to have you manage my property?

 Answer: No. You maintain your own insurance coverage.
 However, we will gladly recommend insurance companies that you can contact to help you.

 Answer: Yes.
 We run several checks on all applicants – credit, criminal, sex-offender and terrorist.
 We verify rental history and employment.
 All applications are processed in our office and in most cases can be completed in 24 hours or less.

 Answer: We start with a yard sign.
-We also list the property on our 24 hour rent line and on our web site.
-We advertise in the Sunday newspaper and on-line rental sites.
+We also list the property on our web site, the Arkansas MLS Listing and other on-line rental sites.
 We receive referrals daily from current and former tenants, owners and other agents.

-Answer: Our phones are monitored 7 days a week and each tenant is provided with a pager number for emergencies after hours.
+Answer: Our phones are monitored 7 days a week and each tenant is provided with an emergency contact number for after-hours.
 Many times we can solve the problem over the phone.

 Answer: Yes.
 We will gladly pay expenses and repairs for you provided there is sufficient cash flow from the property to cover this.
 If not, you may be asked to submit a check to cover the expenses.

-Answer: Owner’s statements are mailed out between the 15th and 30th of the month.
+Answer: Owner’s statements are mailed out between the 10th and 15th of the month.
 This gives us time to collect and deposit the rent check and pay all expenses.